tlienart/FranklinFAQ/index.md

 This website is meant to be a quick way to show how to do stuff that people ask, it will complement the [official documentation](https://franklinjl.org/).

 It's not meant to be beautiful, rather just show how to get specific stuff done.
+If one block answers one of your question, make sure to check [the source](https://github.com/tlienart/FranklinFAQ/blob/master/index.md) to see how it was done.

 **Note**: an important philosophy here is that if you can write a Julia function that would produce the HTML you want, then write that function and let Franklin call it.